getflip/swirl/.changeset/quiet-moles-roll.md

 "@getflip/swirl-components-react": minor
 ---

-Minor styling adjustments for swirl-shell-layout and swirl-app-layout
+Reveal borders of swirl-shell-layout and swirl-app-layout on scroll